rust-lang/rfcs/text/0000-const-value-parameters.md

 ## Arithmetic semantics

 Arithmetic involving const parameters "at the type level" (i.e. in parameter lists) should always be checked for underflow and overflow.

-There are several reasons for this:
+This is consistent with the integer overflow semantics specified by RFC 560, which considers integer underflow/overflow to be erroneous unless the program explicitly uses the wrapped arithmetic operations.
+The compiler is allowed (and in debug builds required) to reject programs that contain underflow/overflow.
+When dealing with const parameters, these checks incur no run-time cost, so there is no reason not to always perform them.

+Additionally:

- - No one so far has claimed that wrapped arithmetic at the type level is useful for any given application.
+ - No one so far has claimed that wrapped arithmetic at the type level is useful for any specific use case.
- - There is no run-time cost for these checks.
  - Most proposed applications of const parameters only require unsigned types.
    Unsigned underflow is likely to result in absurdly large parameter values.

-Where const parameters are used like `const` values in function bodies, they should be treated like other integers, i.e. it is up to the compiler to decide whether and when to check for underflow or overflow.
+Where const parameters are used like `const` values in function bodies, they should be treated accordingly, i.e. it is up to the compiler to decide whether and when to check for underflow or overflow in non-debug builds.

-## Where clauses
+## `where` clauses

 There may be cases where only certain values of a const parameter are reasonable, and therefore one needs a way to apply bounds to an item's const